Jørgen Jørgensen's Revolution: Protector of Iceland

 Jørgensen envisioned an Iceland characterized by social democracy and liberty, drawing inspiration from the revolutionary movements in America and France.
 He also attempted to restore the ancient Althing.
 Jørgensen disrupted the exploitative practices and monopolies of the Danish colonists, including Count Trampe, by selling grain at significantly reduced prices.
 He conveyed his intentions through a series of proclamations, gradually adopting a more regal tone.
 He adopted the title Protector of Iceland.
-Jergensen's two-month-rule was harsh against the previous Danish rule and commanded that all guns, swords and ammunition should be handed over to Jørgensen and his crew and all representatives of Denmark should stay inside.
+Jørgensen's two-month-rule was harsh against the previous Danish rule and commanded that all guns, swords and ammunition should be handed over to Jørgensen and his crew and all representatives of Denmark should stay inside.
 If these commands were not followed, there would be capital punishment.
-Despite his brutal anti-Danish laws, the Icelanders were supportive of the revolution and enlisted in Jergenson's army.
+Despite his brutal anti-Danish laws, the Icelanders were supportive of the revolution and enlisted in Jørgensen's army.
 A defensive fort, called Fort Phelps was established.

 British intervention

 Jørgensen's successful revolution would not last long though, and on 22 August 1809, the British corvette Talbot, under the command of captain Alexander Jones arrived at the island.
-Not as an act to support Denmark, but rather because Jørgen had broken his promise, as a Prisoner of war, not to leave the British Isles.
+Not as an act to support Denmark, but rather because Jørgensen had broken his promise, as a Prisoner of war, not to leave the British Isles.
 Thus Jørgen Jørgensen was imprisoned, and the Danish government was re-established on the island.